 Steve Swan was an originating partner.
 He was an outstanding Basic Sailing Instructor and stunning vocal Performer.
 He died of Lung cancer, though he himself never smoked.
 We all miss him every day.

 Kevin began sailing with Afterguard in 2006.
 He took a series of lessons that continued till he became an ASA instructor through ASA 105 - Coastal Navigation.
-Kevin excels in teaching our BK1 course through ASA 103.
+Kevin excels in and is very popular as the lead teacher for our BK1 course through ASA 103, plus 118.
 He keeps learning how to make to sailing fun for his students.

 Tom Hurley began sailing when Eisenhower was president of the United States, learning and practicing skills aboard family boats ranging from El Toros to 42 ft gaff cutters sailing upon the San Francisco and the Monterey bays, and along the California coast.